parinfer/parinfer.js/lib/parinfer.js.md

 ## The Modes

-Parinfer's modes can be summed up using definitions from the previous section:
+Parinfer's modes can now be described using definitions from the previous
+sections:

-- __Indent Mode__ - when we finish identifying a line's _Indentation_, we use
+- __Indent Mode__
+  - When we identify a _Paren Trail_, we remove it.
+See [`removeParenTrail`]
-  it to correct the last _Paren Trail_.
+  - When we identify a line's _Indentation_, we identify all open-parens on the _Paren Stack_ to the right of the indentation.
+Then we correct the last _Paren Trail_ such that it closes the aforementioned open-parens.
+See [`correctParenTrail`].
-- __Paren Mode__ - when we finish identifying a line's _Indentation_, we correct
+- __Paren Mode__
+  - When we identify a line's _Indentation_, we clamp the indentation to the following boundaries.
+See [`correctIndent`].
+    - leftmost: inside the open-paren at the top of the _Paren Stack_
-  it using the last _Paren Trail_.
+    - rightmost: the open-paren matching the last close-paren in the last _Paren Trail_

 For example, let's assume we are processing the following code: